Tick & Mite Identification & Control

 Do you have a tick or mite problem?
-Contact us today to get treatment and rid your home of unwanted visitors!
+Contact us today to get pest control for mites & ticks!

-Mites, on the other hand, are smaller than ticks but feed off hosts in the same way.
-The difference is mites feed off dead skin rather than blood
+Mites, on the other hand, are much smaller than ticks but feed off hosts in the same way.
+Mites can be difficult to spot, but the difference is mites feed off of dead skin rather than blood.

 How Do Ticks and Mites Get Inside?

-If you find one or several ticks or mites in your home, they are probably entering your space from:
+If you find ticks and mites in your home, they are probably entering your space from:

 - Pets.
 Ticks can hitch rides on your four-legged pals.
 Check your dogs before letting them back inside.